alexjonesphd/python-face-regressor/README.rst

 The easiest way to obtain the full range of dependecies for the package is to install the `Anaconda distribution`_, which provides stable releases of all the data science tools depends on, except for OpenCV.
-To install OpenCV, run from the command line:

-``pip install opencv-python``

-This should install the stable Python 3.4 version of OpenCV, that works well with the Anaconda distribution.
+OpenCV can then easily be installed from Anaconda's interactive package manager.

-Install the ``pythonfaceregressor`` package by runnig the following from the command line:
+Install the ``pythonfaceregressor`` package by running the following from the command line:

 ``pip install pythonfaceregressor``